-In other words, we’ve created more fragility within our organizations when really we needed to be creating flexibility.
-If we’re going to survive this prolonged period of psychological, physical, and financial stress—and the unexpected hurdles still to come—we must create slack within our organizations.
-(And, being that it’s 2020, there will be more to come.)
+In other words, fragility increased within our organizations when they needed to create flexibility.
+To survive any prolonged period of psychological, physical, and financial stress—and the unexpected hurdles still to come—we must create slack within our organizations.
 To add slack:

 - Build a reserve of resources.
 While the best way to build resilience is to store away reserves before a crisis, you can start rebuilding a “resilience bank account” at any time.
 Prioritize financial reserves if possible, but also consider any merchandise or equipment that you may be able to gather now for use (or sale) later.

 - Budget extra time for everything you do.
 Humans are notoriously terrible at predicting how long a task will take to complete.
 Give yourself buffers before and after meetings.
 Anticipate projects will take twice as long to complete, and bake in that extra time while you’re planning.
 If you finish something early, great!
 Take a few breaths.
 Give yourself and your team time to recuperate instead of loading on more work.